--Explain three types of obsessive thoughts.
+-Explain three cognitive-behavioral analysis of obsessions.

--Explain the three dimensions to the Tridimensional Personality.
+-Name the three dimensions to the Tridimensional Personality.

--Explain three techniques that can help an OCD client reduce anxiety during exposure.
+-Name three techniques that can help an OCD client reduce anxiety during exposure.

--Explain four concepts that clients should keep in mind during imagined exposure.
+-Name four concepts that clients should keep in mind during imagined exposure.

--Explain three techniques that aid OCD clients in reducing the frequency of their rituals.
+-Name three techniques that aid OCD clients in reducing the frequency of their rituals.

 -Explain what is important when treating religious obsessions.